-- IT service providers (e.g. electronic payments, email mailing platforms or providers of the customer relation-ship management system or online tools)
+- IT service providers (e.g. email mailing platforms or providers of the customer relationship management system or online tools)

 6. Type and duration of processing

-We process personal data for as long as is required for the respective purpose and we may store your details in a customer relationship management system (CRM system) if you have consented to this.
+We process personal data for as long as is required for the respective purpose and will store your details in a customer relationship management system (CRM system) if you have consented to this.

 Insofar as statutory retention obligations exist, the respective data is stored for the duration of the retention obligation (for orders and invoices, for example, there is a statutory retention period of 10 years).
 After expiry of the retention obligation, we review whether a further necessity for processing exists.
 If a necessity no longer exists, the data is deleted.

 7. Your rights as an affected person

 You are entitled to request information about which of your personal data we process.
-Insofar as the relevant le-gal requirements are met, you are also free to demand the transfer, correction or deletion of data or restriction of processing.
+Insofar as the relevant legal requirements are met, you may also request the transfer, correction or deletion of data or restriction of processing.

 Please be aware that we may request proof to make sure that you are the person you claim to be.

-In addition, you are free at any time to withdraw the consent you have given for the processing of personal data (e.g. newsletters).
+In addition, you are free at any time to withdraw the consent you have given for the processing of personal data with future effect.
 Under the statutory provisions, you also have the right to object to certain types of processing, such as processing on the basis of a public interest or a balance of interests.
-In particular, you have the right to ob-ject to the processing of your data in connection with direct advertising, if this is done on the basis of a balance of interests.
+In particular, you have a right to object to the processing of your data in connection with direct advertising, if this is done on the basis of a balance of interests.

 If you have any questions, suggestions or requests, please contact firstname.lastname@example.org.